WILDLIFE CARE INTERNSHIPS

 Eligibility:

-• College degree or current college student is preferred, but not required.
-You may be eligible to receive college credit for your internship
+College degree or current college student is not required.
+We welcome non-traditional interns!
+Students may be eligible to receive academic credit for this internship.

 Compensation and Hours: